mckayc/task-donegeon/README.md

 ## ✨ Features

+-   **Full-featured In-App Chat:** A real-time chat system allows users to message each other directly within the app, with notifications for unread messages.
 -   **Bulk Content Management:** Admins can now select multiple items on management pages to perform bulk actions like deleting or changing status.
 -   **AI Image Generation Helper:** The Asset Manager now includes an AI prompt helper with links to free AI art generators to streamline asset creation.
 -   **New Default Marketplaces:** Added a bank for currency exchange, an experience shop, and a candy store, complete with new items.